gbonfant/gbonfant.github.io/_posts/2015-02-25-seo-routes-rails.markdown

 category: blog
 ---

 Considering the URL structure of your site is a very important step towards building applications that are discoverable, and that perform in organic search results.
-This is particularly important if you are building e-commerce or content applications, where you need consistent, user-friendly, URLs.
+This is particularly important if you are building e-commerce or content applications, where you need consistent, user-friendly URLs.

 By default a restful resource in Rails looks something like this: